allen-cell-animated/colorizer-data/documentation/GETTING_STARTED.md

 Our public release of Timelapse Feature Explorer is designed to load datasets hosted on a web server.
 To load **local datasets and files**, you'll need to run a **local instance** of the viewer.
 We'll cover steps for both options.

-### Viewing files on a web server
+### Viewing datasets via the web

+TODO
-Timelapse Feature Explorer is designed to load datasets hosted in a cloud storage service or web server.
-This data will be fetched by the client's web browser, so it must be accessible via URL from the browser.
+Timelapse Feature Explorer can client's web browser, so it must be accessible via URL from the browser.

 > **_NOTE:_** To use a dataset with our public build of Timelapse Feature Explorer, the dataset must be accessible using the HTTPS protocol (e.g., `https://example.com/your-dataset/`).
 If you need to use HTTP, run a local instance of the viewer.